VIBER-CODERS-ANON/AI_SLOP_SURVIVORS/GAME_ARCHITECTURE.md

 - Damage calculations with tag modifiers

 ### 3. Movement System (`systems/movement_system/`)

 Modular movement controllers that can be attached to entities.

 **Controllers:**

 - `MovementController`: Base class for all movement
 - `PlayerMovementController`: WASD input handling

+Usage guidance:

+- Node-based actors (player, bosses, scene-driven enemies) use these controllers.
+- V2 minions do NOT use these controllers; their movement is computed centrally in `EnemyManagerV2`.

 ## Adding New Features

 ### Creating a New Enemy

 1. Create a new script extending `BaseEntity`:

 ```gdscript
 extends BaseEntity
 class_name Zombie